Hola-Gordon/Computer-Vision-Lab2/report.md

 ### 4.1 Why Image Quality Matters

 **Lighting Issues:** Think of a brick wall photographed at different times of day.
 Morning light shows clear texture, noon sun washes it out, and evening creates long shadows.
-To my algorithm, these looked like completely different textures!
+To my algorithm, these looked like completely different textures.
 LBP was especially confused since it relies on brightness patterns between pixels.

 **Background Distractions:** Wood images with knots or brick images where the mortar lines were prominent often confused the classifiers.
 The algorithms sometimes focused on these irregular elements instead of the actual texture patterns.